dejan-marlovic/ViAuthServer/readme.md

 domain from which you will call the API.

-#### Step 3 - Setup sendCredentials logic:
+#### Step 3 - implement sendCredentials():
-Edit [index.php], located the section where it says 'TODO - send credentials'.
+Edit [index.php], at the bottom there's a function sendCredentials(), this is where you implement the code to send a message containing the user's credentials to the user

 Send the contents of [message] to the users email/phone, you can fetch the users' details in your system with [username].